Andressanta09/Project_Aplication_Designe/README.md

 ## Real Time Traffic Analaysis
 Project Bhavik Application Design for Big Data This project focuses on analyzing real-time traffic data to assist emergency vehicles and other priority traffic.
-Unlike Google Maps, which serves the general commuting public, this system is designed specifically to offer enhanced support for time-sensitive routes and incident response.
+Unlike Google Maps, which serves the general commuting public, this system is designed specifically to offer enhanced support for time-sensitive routes and incidents response by utilizing advanced data integration, predictive analytics, and optimized routing mechanisms.
+These features aim to minimize delays, prioritize critical traffic flows, and improve the overall efficiency of emergency and public transport systems.

 Team Lead: Andres